robusta-dev/robusta/docs/user-guide/embedded-prometheus.rst

 Robusta UI uses Prometheus data for showing graphs.
 To keep storage usage low, Prometheus keeps the data only for 14-15 days.

-To change how long Prometheus saves the data, set the retention:
+To change how long Prometheus saves the data, set the retention in your `generated_values.yaml` file:

 .. code-block:: yaml